Probabeel: Racing career

 Probabeel became the first horse in history to complete the Karaka Million 2YO and Karaka Million 3YO double.
 She was ridden in both wins by Opie Bosson.

 After completing this double, she was successful on 29 February 2020 when ridden again by Bosson in the Group 1 Surround Stakes (1400m) at Randwick Racecourse.
 She beat Funstar and Xilong.

 Probabeel next achieved victory as a 4-year-old in the Bill Ritchie Handicap and the Epsom Handicap, both at Randwick and ridden by Kerrin McEvoy.
 In the Bill Ritchie (Group 3) she beat Cuba and Brandenburg and in the Epsom Handicap (Group 1) she headed home Funstar and Riodini.

 On 6 February 2021, she won the group 3 Lamaro's Sth Melbourne Geoffrey Bellmaine Stakes, carrying 60 kg over 1200m with Damian Lane aboard, beating Paul's Regret and Snapdancer.

 On 20 February 2021, Probabeel achieved her third Group 1 victory when successful in the Futurity Stakes (1400m) at Caulfield, ridden by Damian Lane and beating Arcadia Queen and Mr Quickie.

 On 28 August 2021, Damian Lane rode her to victory in the Group 3 W W Cockram Stakes at Caulfield (1200m) beating Chassis and Instant Celebrity.

 On 9 October 2021, Probabeel, ridden by Brett Prebble, won the Caulfield Stakes over 2000m at Caulfield from Nonconformist and Zaaki.

 She was placed 5th in the 2021 Cox Plate behind State Of Rest, Anamoe, Verry Elleegant, and Mo'unga.

 Probabeel was named New Zealand Horse of the Year in 2020-21 with 29 votes, ahead of Avantage (14), Melody Belle (10), Aegon (3), and Amarelinha (1).

 On 12 February 2022, Probabeel returned to racing for the first time since the Cox Plate and repeated her win in the Group 3 Geoffrey Bellmaine Stakes (1200m) at Caulfield in the hands of Brett Prebble.
 She reached the lead in the final stride to win by a nose over Flying Mascot and Mariamia.

 After the race, it was revealed that she had suffered a career ending suspensory ligament injury and was retired from racing to Cambridge Stud as a broodmare.

 Stud career

-In Probabeel's first season as a broodmare she was serviced by the stallion Almanzor.
+In Probabeel's first season as a broodmare she was served by the stallion Almanzor and had a filly born 5 September 2023 named Azorbeel.

+On 27 October 2024 Probabeel had a second foal, a filly by Snitzel.